department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Vietnam Era: Capitalize "Era," but not in "Vietnam War era" (lowercase "era").
 Mostly we use the first term: Vietnam Era.
 See entry on "era" for additional explanation.

+Vocational Rehabilitation Counselor (VRC): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 ### W

 website: One word, not capitalized.